How California Cannabis Retailers Compute And Pay Taxes For Cannabis Acquired Before January 1, 2018 That Is Being Sold Now

 What Should You Do?

-Level the playing field and gain the upper hand by engaging the tax attorneys at the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), Los Angeles County (Long Beach) and other California locations.
-We can come up with solutions and strategies to these challenges and protect you and your business to maximize your net profits.
+Considering this risks of cannabis you need to protect yourself and your investment, especially if you are not holding a valid license with the State.
+Level the playing field and gain the upper hand by engaging the tax attorneys at the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), Inland Empire (Ontario) and other California locations.
+We can come up with solutions and strategies to these risks and protect you and your business to maximize your net profits.